finom/seemple.js.org/README.md

 This repo contains the source code for [Matreshka.js](https://github.com/matreshkajs/matreshka) website.
 It's moved to open-source because of 2 reasons:

 1. For better Matreshka docs collaboration.
 2. Some people asked how can they make the same cool website for another library or a framework.
 It's for you, guys.
 The website and docs are available under MIT license, that means you can use every part of this repo for any purpose including commercial.
-But pay attention: the source code isn't created for general use.
+But pay attention: source code isn't created for general use.
 There are many matreshka-specific parts and you can meet hardcoded spikes.

 ## Project structure